rchain/rchain/rholang/reference_doc/primitives/README.md

 ### URIs
 A unique aspect of rholang is its URI primitives.
 Which are colon-delimited hierarchical names surrounded by backticks.

 Some URIs have special powers attached such as this example.
+Read more about rholang's [system powerbox](../powerbox/).
 ```rholang
 new stdout(`rho:io:stdout`) in {